acorg/slurm-pipeline/README.md

 ## Tasks

 A step script may emit one or more *task*s.
-It does this by writing lines such as `TASK: xxx 39749 39750` to its standard output.
-This indicates that a task named `xxx` has been scheduled and that two SLURM jobs (with ids `39749` and `39750`) have been scheduled (via `sbatch`) to complete whatever work is needed for the task.
+A task is really nothing more than the name of a piece of work that is passed to successive (dependent) scripts in the pipeline.
+The task name might correspond to a file, to an entry in a database, to a URL - whatever it is that your scripts need to be passed so they can do their work.

-A task name may be emitted multiple times by the same script.
+The script lets `slurm-pipeline.py` know about tasks by printing lines such as `TASK: xxx 39749 39750` to its standard output.
+In this example, the script is indicating that a task named `xxx` has been scheduled and that two SLURM jobs (with ids `39749` and `39750`) have been scheduled (via `sbatch`) to complete whatever work is needed for the task.

-Any other output from a step script is ignored (it is however stored in the JSON output produced by `slurm-pipeline.py` when using Python version 3).
+Any other output from a step script is ignored (it is however stored in the JSON output produced by `slurm-pipeline.py`, provided you are using Python version 3).

-When a step depends on an earlier step (or steps), its `script` will be called with a single argument: the name of a task emitted by the script for an earlier step.
+When a step depends on an earlier step (or steps), its `script` will be called with a single argument: the name of a task emitted by the script of the earlier step(s).
 If a step depends on multiple earlier steps that each emit the same task name, the script will only be called once, with that task name as an argument, once all the jobs from all the dependent steps have finished.

-So, for example, a step that starts the processing of 10 FASTA files could emit the file names (i.e., as task names).
-This will cause ten subsequent invocations of any dependent step's script, called with each of the task names.
+So, for example, a step that starts the processing of 10 FASTA files could just use the file names as task names.
+This will cause ten subsequent invocations of any dependent step's script, called with each of the task names (i.e., the file names in this example).

 If a script emits `TASK: xxx` with no job id(s), the named task will be passed along the pipeline but dependent steps will not need to wait for any